 Set on a picturesque 50-acre property, Montalto has taken the concept of a cellar door and taken it to a whole new level.

-John Mitchell originally started Montalto as a retirement project – one that quickly got out hand, the family jokes.
+John Mitchell and his wife Wendy originally started Montalto as a retirement project – one that quickly got out hand, the family jokes.
 Now the family-run business operates seven vineyards, with 30 acres of vines on the cellar door property, and six others that it leases across the peninsula.

 All of Montalto’s wines are available by the glass at the restaurant.
 The family also produces a pale ale and a cider to complement its wine offerings.
 John’s wife Wendy cultivates beehives; a flourishing market garden; and olive and fruit trees.
 All this produce finds its way onto the seasonal menus.